FAQs for Applicants

 A: Weekly lessons will be coordinated between you and your instructor.

 Q: How do I find out my chamber music assignment(s)?

 A: Chamber music assignments are made at the beginning of each of our 3-week sessions; no assignments are made in advance.
 Placement auditions are held in the morning on the first Sunday of each session.
 Be prepared to play 2–5 minutes of a solo piece of your choice.
-On the first Tuesday, chamber group assignments are posted in the information room at 12 Cleaveland Street.
+On the first Tuesday, chamber group assignments are emailed.
 Chamber music coaching schedules for each three-week session are as follows: Wednesday and Friday the first week; Monday and Thursday the second week, and Monday and Wednesday the third week.

 Q: How do I find out about the masterclasses and lecture schedules?